JemmyKuria/Phase_3_project/README.md

 After trying out different models like Logistic Regression, Random Forest, and XGBoost, I decided to go with Logistic Regression as the best option for this stroke prediction task.
 The main reason is that it gave the highest recall for the stroke class, which is super important because we want to catch as many actual stroke cases as possible.
 Even though its precision was low, meaning there are a lot of false positives, I think it’s better to have some extra caution here rather than miss real stroke patients.

-Random Forest and XGBoost had good overall accuracy, but they didn’t do as well in detecting the minority class — stroke cases.
+Random Forest and XGBoost had good overall accuracy, but they didn’t do as well in detecting the minority class, stroke cases.
 Their recall was much lower, which means they missed more actual strokes.
 Since the whole point is to identify those at risk, I had to prioritize recall over accuracy or precision.

 Also, Logistic Regression was simpler and easier to interpret compared to the other models.
 It’s faster to train, and with proper tuning and threshold adjustments, there’s still room to improve its precision.
 So for this project, balancing between catching true stroke cases and managing false alarms, Logistic Regression is my best model.